Board of Trustees & Staff

 Jessica Zigmond

-Jessica Zigmond is the director of communications at NABH.
+Jessica Zigmond is vice president of communications at NABH.
 In this role, she leads efforts to communicate the vital role that behavioral health plays in helping Americans achieve overall health.

 Jessica brings to the association her experiences as both a journalist and public relations executive.
 Before joining NABH, Jessica was the vice president, group manager at Ketchum, where she served as project manager for a federal government account overseeing communications about clinical quality standards and value-based incentives to the nation’s healthcare providers.